DominikHorn/hashing-old-archive/results/hashtable_learned/README.md

 **NOTE:** the chained hashtable implementation uses `__attribute__((packed))` buckets, which causes missaligned reads and writes.
 This was done to save a significant amount of main memory, i.e., to be able to run some experiments which would have otherwise thrown `std::bad_alloc` due to main memory constraints.
-As a matter of fact, results for load factor 0.25, bucket size 4 are missing since they could not be obtained event with this optimization.
+As a matter of fact, results for load factor 0.25, bucket size 4 are missing since they could not be obtained even with this optimization.

 Experimenting with configurations that run even when buckets use padding revealed that there is only a very small difference for packed vs unpacked buckets in terms of both lookup and insert performance.
 Additionally, missaligned